 The Report's Recommendations

 - Rent was changed to being profit-based, instead of turnover, to encourage operators to expand.
 It was changed to the option of purchasing a 50 year lease.

 - 100-year contracts were introduced.
 Most service areas eventually had their land sold to the operator after lengthy negotiations.

 - Service areas no longer needed to provide a recovery service for vehicles broken down on the motorway.
 It recommended a national breakdown unit replace this, though that wasn't provided.

-- Machine-only catering would now allowed, while waitress service restaurants would no longer be mandatory.
+- Machine-only catering would now be allowed, while waitress service restaurants would no longer be mandatory.

-- Regulation to be moved away from the Department of Transport, but without creating a quango.
+- Regulation to be moved away from the Department of Transport, but without creating a new quango.

-- Rent rebates for operators who exceed quality targets.
+- Rent rebates for operators who exceeded quality targets.
 This was all agreed and then abandoned.

 - Selling only one brand of fuel would now be permitted.
 New arrangements led to a fuel price cut of 2p per gallon from 6 April 1979.